CSULB Students and Faculty

 - NOTE: IF YOU GO DIRECTLY TO THE PUBLIC SITE FOR A JOURNAL, YOU WILL OFTEN BE DENIED ACCESS, EVEN IF CSULB SUBSCRIBES TO THE JOURNAL.
 FOR THOSE JOURNALS YOU MUST USE THE FOLLOWING METHOD TO GET ACCESS:

 - To access an electronic version of an article, go to the library's Search Page.
-Enter the title of the journal in the New Coast 2.0 Search window and click Go.
-Then look for the listing identified as an electronic resource and click on it.
+Enter the title of the journal in the window and click Go.
+Then look for the listing identified as an electronic resource (book icon with an e on one page) and click on it.
 Then click on the link "View availability and full-text electronic issues."
-(Note to Mac users: If you have trouble doing this with Firefox as your browser, try Safari.)

 For the journal Biochimica et Biophysica Acta, locating a paper requires knowing which section of the journal a particular volume is in.
 The BBA Decoder is a table that provides this information.